My approach

 We may be a good fit if you are looking for a therapist who:

-• Uses a less structured and more free-form approach
+• Uses a less structured, more depth-oriented approach

-• Oriented toward relational dynamics, rather than building cognitive skills
+• Works toward exploring relational dynamics, rather than building cognitive skills

 • Is collaborative and interactive, rather than prescriptive

-• Specializes primarily in complex and relational trauma, late identified/diagnosed autism & ADHD and body image issues
+• Specializes primarily in complex and relational trauma and late identified/diagnosed autism & ADHD

 You may want to seek someone else if you are looking for: